Treats hot flashes and other symptoms of menopause or low amounts of estrogen.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to estradiol.
-You should not use this medicine if you have liver disease, breast cancer, or certain other types of cancer.
-You should not use this medicine if you have a history of blood clotting problems, or if you have had a heart attack or stroke in the past 12 months.
-Do not use this medicine if you may be pregnant, or if you have unusual vaginal bleeding that has not been checked by your doctor.
-This medicine should not be used to prevent heart disease, heart attack, or stroke.
+Do not use this medicine if you have had an allergic reaction to estradiol.
+You should not use this medicine if you have liver disease, breast cancer, or other certain types of cancer.
+You should not use this medicine if you have a history of blood clots or a problem with blood clotting, or if you have had a heart attack or stroke.
+Do not use this medicine if you may be pregnant or if you have unusual vaginal bleeding that has not been checked by your doctor.
+This medicine should not be used to prevent heart disease, heart attack, stroke, or dementia.

 How to Use This Medicine